-In the medical and wellness sector, the emphasis is on precision medicine, omics, the development of vaccines and biopharmaceuticals, the promotion of biosimilars and medical devices, herbal extraction for medicine and cosmetics, fostering bioactive compounds, and platforms to facilitate the utilization of genetic data.
+In the medical and wellness sector, the emphasis is on precision medicine, omics, the development of vaccines and biopharmaceuticals, the promotion of biosimilars and medical devices, herbal extraction for medicine and cosmetics, fostering bioactive

 In order to promote bioenergy and high-value biochemical materials, the policy promotes energy produced from renewable resources, such as refuse-derived fuel (RDF) and biogas, the establishment of community-based power plants with distributed renewable energy resource systems (including biomass and biogas) and their connection through blockchain-enabled smart microgrids.
 Furthermore, the strategy highlights research on energy storage systems and the development of cutting-edge technologies to convert biomass and agricultural by-products to high value commodities, such as bioplastics, fibers, and pharmaceuticals.